aequasi/aequasi.github.com/source/_posts/2013-07-31-jquery-roll-to-next-input.markdown

 layout: post
 title: "Jquery: Roll to Next Input"
 date: "2013-07-31 05:41"
+comments:
-comments: true
+  - true
+  - "true"
+categories:
-categories: null
+  - null
+  - All Posts
+published:
-published: true
+  - true
+  - "true"
+author: Aaron Scherer
 ---

 I was looking for a way to be able to have an input, that when you change, would roll to the next input.
 The project I'm working on has a page based system, so each page has its own fieldset.
 When the last field is completed, I wanted it to automatically roll to the next page.
 I also wanted functionality for zip code, and phone number fields, that would roll to the next input after 5 digits on zip, or roll to the next piece of the phone number field.